Neptune's Fortune

 © Jess Levine

-Julian Sancton is a writer and editor whose work has appeared in Vanity Fair, Esquire, GQ, The New Yorker, Departures, and Playboy, among other publications.
-He has reported from every continent, including Antarctica, which he first visited while researching his previous book Madhouse at the End of the Earth.
-He lives in Larchmont, New York, with his partner, Jessica, and their two daughters.
+Julian Sancton is the New York Times bestselling author of Madhouse at the End of the Earth and a senior features editor at The Hollywood Reporter.
+His work has appeared in Vanity Fair, National Geographic, Esquire, The New Yorker, and GQ, among other publications.
+He has reported from every continent, including Antarctica, and lives in Larchmont, New York.
 View titles by Julian Sancton

 • More Websites from